-The Hampton Roads Education Center is located at 1444 Diamond Springs Road in Virginia Beach, Virginia.
-The facility is shared with the University of Virginia's School of Continuing Education and Professional Studies.
-The Center offers an array of educational services to meet the needs of working professionals in the Hampton Roads region of the Commonwealth.
-Graduate programs in Education, Engineering, Information technology, Instructional Technology, and Career and Technical Education and Licensure are among the offerings provided by the center.
+The Virginia Tech Hampton Roads Centers offer an array of educational services to meet the needs of working professionals in the Hampton Roads region of the Commonwealth.
+Graduate programs in Education, Engineering, Information technology, Instructional Technology, and Career and Technical Education and Licensure are among the offerings provided by the centers.